neomalesa/Twitter-Landing-Page/README.md

 Instead of relying on a library, I wrote custom @media queries to orchestrate a complex, three-stage layout morph:

-Tablet View (max-width: 1024px): The right sidebar is hidden .
+Tablet View (max-width 1024px): The right sidebar is hidden .
 The left navigation text is taken away, and the flex container collapses the icons into a slim, vertical toolbar.

 Mobile View (max-width: 680px): The left sidebar entirely detaches from the document flow.
 Using position: fixed; bottom: 0;, it snaps to the bottom of the screen as a native-feeling app navigation bar.
 Flex order properties are explicitly reassigned to ensure the 5 core icons (Home, Explore, Grok, Notifications, Chat) appear in the exact sequence used by the official X/ twitter mobile app.